What is a fiduciary?

 How do you get paid?

 We get paid by you.
 For our advisory clients, we are typically compensated on a fee-basis.
 This aligns our interests with yours.
-Most of these clients pay the advisory fee on the assets Sage Advisors manages.
+Most of these clients pay an advisory fee on the assets Sage Advisors manages.
 For the periodic client that wants ongoing advice but prefers to manage their own money, we find a mutually acceptable, ongoing planning fee.

 I need help getting out of debt, can you help me?